MultimediaTechLab/YOLO/docs/1_tutorials/4_train.rst

 To train a model, the :class:`~yolo.tools.solver.ModelTrainer` can help manage the training process.
 Initialize the :class:`~yolo.tools.solver.ModelTrainer` and use the :func:`~yolo.tools.solver.ModelTrainer.solve` function to start the training.

 Before starting the training, don't forget to start the progress logger to enable logging the process status.
-This will also enable `Weights & Biases (wandb) <https://wandb.ai/site>`_ or TensorBoard if configured.
+This will also enable TensorBoard if configured.

 .. code-block:: python